Education centre > International Diploma in Botanic Garden Education

 Participates will also need funding to cover subsistence costs.
 This is to cover all lunches and evening meals, and any additional transport.

 Estimated subsistence cost for 2012 is £100 per week – this is subject to change.

 For many participants, the course is their first time in the UK, so the itinerary includes opportunities for various social outings and events, for example to the theatre, museums, or tours of London.
 These may be arranged by the course organisers or participants.

 Applications should be submitted by e-mail to Pat Griggs P.Griggs@kew.org as soon as possible, to ensure places are reserved.

-In the event that insufficient fully funded suitable candidates apply, RBG Kew reserves the right to cancel the course, no later than 12 February 2014.
+In the event that insufficient fully funded suitable candidates apply, RBG Kew reserves the right to cancel the course.

 Read the testimonials from the 2006 group of students to get an idea of why they took part in the course and what they got out of it.